How to Define hydrology ?

 Estuarine: This field looks at the water features of estuaries.
 It looks at changes in salt levels, tidal effects, and how sediment builds up.

-Next, let’s look at the work done in the hydrology division.
+Next, let’s look at the work done in the water science division.

 1. Engineering Hydrology – Research Focus: